snknitin/bekeley-notes/README.md

 Why not estimate the underlying probability P(Y|X) distribution first?
 This is harder than prediction.
 The goals are in terms of unknown quantities related to unknown P and we have to use empirical data instead.

+* **Prior Knowledge**

+There are 2 ways to introduce the domain knowledge about the problem so that we are better than random chance and converge fast with lesser samples than infinity.
+  * Assumptions on the distribution P (e.g. margin, smoothness of the regression function, etc)
+  * Redefine the goal to perform as well as a reference set F of predictors where F encapsulates our inductive bias.